syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 }
 ```

-Now that you have seen this, feel free to stop the "watch" command by pressing `ctrl+c` in the `Run Shell` tab.
+Stop the CRD "watch" command by pressing `ctrl+c` in the `Run Shell` tab.

-You can see that the new `imageTag` is required in the CRD in two ways.
+There are two indications that the new `imageTag` in the CRD is required.

-In the `Code editor` tab, in the `api/v1beta1/website_types.go` file you can see that `ImageTag` (line 33) no longer has `omitempty` in the tags.
+In the `Code editor` tab, look at the `config/crd/bases/kubecon.my.domain_websites.yaml` file.
+On line 43 there is a required list with `ImageTag`.

-Alternatively in the `K8s Shell`, you can run the following command to see that `imageTag` is listed in `required` fields:
+Alternatively, you can view this in the cluster.
+Navigate to the `K8s Shell` tab and run the following command:

 ```
 kubectl get crd websites.kubecon.my.domain --output jsonpath="{.spec.versions[0].schema.openAPIV3Schema.properties.spec}" | jq
 ```

+This is the same required list that you saw in yaml.

 > 💡 These kubectl commands are using the built-in `jsonpath` output format to simplify the details displayed for the object and then are using [jq](https://stedolan.github.io/jq/) to make the formatting easier to read.

 👯‍♂️ Using this field in the controller
 ==============

-Now that there is a new `imageTag` field, the log line can be personalized.
-Change the existing line that starts with `log.Info` found at `website_controller.go` in the controller to instead be (around line 67):
+Now that there is a new `imageTag` field, you can personalize the log line.
+Use your `Code editor` tab to change the existing log line and comment in `website_controller.go` file (around line 67) to instead read:

 ```
   // Use the `ImageTag` field from the website spec to personalise the log